- Brand name

 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and TENSIG may interfere with each other.
+These include:

 - verapamil, a calcium channel blocker or calcium antagonist which is used to treat high blood pressure and angina